vigneshrajj/gofind/README.md

         environment:
             - ENABLE_ADDITIONAL_COMMANDS=false
             - IT_TOOLS_URL=http://localhost:8081 # Optionally, add this url variable along with the below image for enabling IT Tools restart: unless-stopped
+            - HOST_URL=http://localhost:3005 # Optional, specify the url where gofind is hosted (for enabling firefox autosuggestions)
     # Optionally, enable my custom IT Tools fork for accessing lots of developer tools right from the address bar
     it-tools:
         image: 'vigneshrajj/it-tools:latest'